kbberendsen/portfolio-analyzer/README.md

 ```

 # Initial run
-Go to http://localhost:8501/ to see your stock portfolio dashboard!
-After running the app, the streamlit port (8501) can be redirected to another domain if desired.
+Go to http://localhost:8502/ to see your stock portfolio dashboard!
+After running the app, the port (8502) can be redirected to another domain if desired.

 ## Upload initial Transactions.csv (from DeGiro)
 - When opening the dashboard for the first time, upload a Transactions.csv file.
 - This transactions file can be found in your DeGiro portfolio.
 Go to inbox > transactions and select the full date range of all transactions. then click export (csv).
 - Upload the csv in the dashboard.
 The uploaded file will be stored in the 'uploads' directory in the portfolio-analyzer directory.
+- Go to the '([ticker mapping](#ticker-mapping))' tab on top. **Do not skip this step.**
 - Reload the page.
 Loading the dashboard for the first time ([after you've mapped the tickers](#ticker-mapping)) might take a few minutes, depending on the date range of transactions.
 Subsequent runs will take a few seconds to load.

 ## Updating Transactions.csv